fractaledmind/fractaledmind.github.io/src/_posts/2023-09-12-enhancing-rails-sqlite-array-columns.md

 add_check_constraint "JSON_TYPE(tags) = 'array'", name: 'post_tags_is_array'
 ```

+{:.notice}
-> **Note:** SQLite does not support `GIN` indexes.
+**Note:** SQLite does not support `GIN` indexes.
 In order to provide an index for a `JSON` column, the recommended pattern in SQLite is to define a [generated column](https://www.sqlite.org/gencol.html) and then index that column.
 This [blog post](https://antonz.org/json-virtual-columns/) provides a good overview of the approach.
 Unfortunately for us Rails developers, the `ActiveRecord` adapter for SQLite doesn't yet support generated attributes, so we would have to drop down to running raw SQL.
 Support for Postgres generated columns was [recently added](https://github.com/rails/rails/pull/41856), and I plan to open a similar pull request for the SQLite adapter in the near future.
 For the time being, therefore, I will not dig into indexing an "array" column in our SQLite database.
 Since SQLite doesn't need to eat the network latency cost of a query, even unindexed queries can be sufficiently fast.
 However, of course, we would prefer to be able to ensure our SQLite implementation of "array columns" can be indexed.
 Once I have improved Rails' support, I will write a new post detailing how to work with SQLite generated columns and indexing them.

 This gives us a `JSON` column that will only ever be an array of values.
 Without a schema setup, let's turn to the "taggable" functionality that we want to support. `tag_columns` supports 11 methods:[^1]